xNaCly/manbib/README.md

 # manbib

-> A library for indexing, searching and viewing locally installed man pages via a webinterface.
+Index, search and view locally installed man pages via a web interface.
 It also supports usage examples and past usages via tldr and the shell history.

 ## Setup